 A common misconception in the mattress world is that a firmer mattress in inherently better.
 But the idea that a firmer mattress offers more support is untrue.
 For example, try sleeping on your floor.
-That is about as firm as it gets but most of us wouldn’t feel very comfortable sleeping on the floor.
-While a floor is firm, it doesn’t offer great support.
-What mattress ends up working for you depends on various factors (weight, shape, your overall preference, and more).
-So don’t worry, if you are looking for the best soft mattress, there are options out there for you.
+The key to finding the most comfortable bed for you is searching for something that offers an even balance of comfort and support; so if you’re looking for the best soft mattress, you have options.

 Finding the Best Soft Mattress